StarGate01/AmongUs-Mumble/README.md

 Currently only for Windows PCs and the Steam version.
 On Linux and OSX a small Mumble fake plugin is provided, which just sets your ingame position to `(0, 0)`.

 Version numbering: Release compatible builds use `1.0.0.X`, beta builds use `1.0.1.X`.
 See the table for compatibility.
 Please ensure that you use the correct version for your game installation.
+Please note *BETA BUILDS MIGHT BE UNSTABLE*.

 | Game version | Game channel | DLL release                                                                   | GAME_VERSION |
 | ------------ | ------------ | ----------------------------------------------------------------------------- | ------------ |